SerenaDonadi/FORCE_Analyses/README.md

 they should always (when grams were 10gr) look at both bottom and surface except for Forsmark and Simpevarp (double check! which Formsakr, the biotest or outside??? because now I have not corrected the values of Forsmark - while I excluded biotest values)
 If there is not bottom value is zeros but they did not record zeros. this happened for the last 15-20 years, before that however they only counted fish at the surface, and then there was a mixed method period.
 Göran calculate estimates to make data comparable for floating and sinking, Agnes will send me the info -> see file "detonation_old_scripts_for_conversion"

+OBS: "provfiskad" is listed under the wrong variable, because the changed on the way where/how they input the data in the protocol.
+Agnes will send me a new version of the dataset with this extra column, so that I can include the provfiskad obs as well and figure out id fish were counted at the bottom or yta

 Update: after selecting obs were both floating and sinking were counted, I recalculated the conversion factors.
 These match well the ones previously calculated from Agnes with old data for perch and pike, but not for stsp.
 It seems as they were often not counted, even if perch and pike were counted.
 What to do: try to understand which obs included stsp counts in both surface and bottom, and use that data to calculate conversion factor (and understand which data need conversion).
 Agnes will send me etsimates of stsp from her model, for the detonation dataset amnd fot the gillnets dataset, we can compare the two.
 If they don't match well, I probably can not trust stsp data from detonation dataset.
 (OBS: Agnes stsp estimates will only cover 2001 onwards!)
 Update: I give up.
 Even within the same location and year, how/if stsp were counted seem to avry with the date (day).
 It's hard to know when/where stsp have been counted properly, so I won't use these stsp data.

+Update: Ulf says to trust the data on stsp in Stockholm län, but maybe not the ones in Västerbotten län.
+Sometimes there were no stsp bc of very enclosed bays

 - exclude Simpevarp and Biotest Forsmark (but not "Forsmark"), as here water is almost 10 degrees warmer